The Modern Alternative to Traditional Auto Tech Training

 1. Systematic Diagnostic Training

 Any program that teaches you to throw parts at a problem is wasting your time.
-A quality automotive training institute teaches you how to think — how to read data, build a diagnostic plan, and verify a fix before the customer leaves.
+A quality training program teaches you how to think — how to read data, build a diagnostic plan, and verify a fix before the customer leaves.

 2. ASE Alignment